PittsCraft/PDefaults/README.md

     @PDefaults("user.first-name", suite: appGroupSuite) var name = "Pete"

     init() {
-        _name.migrate(.from(_legacyName))
+        _legacyName.migrate(to: _name)
     }
 }
 ```

-In this case, the migration will be performed only if there's indeed a stored value in the source `PDefaults`.
+The migration will be performed only if there's indeed a stored value in the source `PDefaults`.
 Once the migration is performed, the source `PDefaults` is reset, removing its stored value, and guaranteeing that
 the migration won't be performed again.